Initial Math Placement

 Placement ordinarily establishes the student’s subsequent math track through the Academy, though STMA does allow students to take summer Geometry elsewhere between grades 9 and 10 to facilitate enrollment in sophomore Algebra 2.

-For both incoming and transfer students STMA’s placement test is decisive over other measures.
+For both incoming and transfer students, the Academy's placement test is decisive over other measures.
 STMA cannot modify math placements.

 ISEE Results and Math Remediation

-STMA administers the ISEE (Independent Schools Entrance Examination) to all students who appply for admission to the school.
-The ISEE also signals strengths in particular subjects.
+STMA administers the ISEE (Independent Schools Entrance Examination) to all students who apply for admission to the Academy (Upperclassman transfers may submit PSAT or similar scores instead).
+The ISEE signals strengths in particular subjects.

 A student is expected to have competence in whatever math skills are necessary to sustain positive performance in the student’s first STMA math class.